nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ## Purpose ##

-This document is intended for use by software developers looking to build a conformant GP Connect API interface using the FHIR&reg; standard, with a particular focus on FHIR specifics.
+This site is intended for use by software developers looking to build a conformant GP Connect API interface using the FHIR&reg; standard, with a particular focus on FHIR specifics.

 ### Notational conventions ###

-The keywords "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+The keywords '**MUST**', '**MUST NOT**', '**REQUIRED**', '**SHALL**', '**SHALL NOT**', '**SHOULD**', '**SHOULD NOT**', '**RECOMMENDED**', '**MAY**', and '**OPTIONAL**' on this site are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## FHIR implementation guidance ##

 The purpose of the implementation guide is to describe adaptations of the base FHIR specification specific for GP Connect First of Type (FoT) implementations.
 It therefore focuses mainly on any additional constraints and specialisations from the base specification that apply to GP Connect.
 The complete specification therefore comprises the base FHIR specification plus the constraints and specialisations described herein.
-Where there is a conflict between the base specification and this document, this document shall take precedence.
+Where there is a conflict between the base specification and this web page, this web page shall take precedence.

 ### FHIR overview ###